-At Animal Trust, dog skin conditions are one of the main causes for treatment at our clinics.
-Skin issues can cause significant discomfort for your pet, more prevalent in the warmer seasons, where allergies are more prone, and can indicate an underlying health condition that hasn’t already been diagnosed.
+At Animal Trust, dog skin conditions are one of the main causes of treatment at our clinics.
+Skin issues can cause significant discomfort for your pet, more prevalent in the warmer seasons, where allergies are more prone and can indicate an underlying health condition that hasn’t already been diagnosed.

 Dogs can suffer from mild to severe skin conditions, many of which require professional treatment to resolve before they get any worse.
 In fact, when a skin disease is left untreated for a while the condition can often become more complicated.
 For example, an allergic skin reaction may become secondarily infected with bacteria, or a bacterial infection may also become infected with yeast.
 Some of the most common skin disorders in dogs include bacterial skin infections, environmental allergies and parasite allergies.